 Antiplatelet and anticoagulants – Should be taken within 24-48 hours after the onset of symptoms.
 The most common is over-the-counter aspirin.

 Clot-breaking drugs – Tissue plasminogen activator (tPA) is considered the gold standard in ischemic stroke treatment.
-It breaks up blood clot within the brain if administered 3-4.5 hours after the onset of symptoms.
+It breaks up the blood clot within the brain if administered 3-4.5 hours after the onset of symptoms.